Barra

-Barra (/ˈbærə/; Barraigh [ˈparˠaj] or Eilean Bharraigh [ˈelan ˈvarˠaj]; Barra) is an island in the Outer Hebrides, Scotland, and the second southernmost inhabited island there, after the adjacent island of Vatersay to which it is connected by a short causeway.
-The island is named after Saint Finbarr of Cork.
+Barra (/ˈbærə/; Barraigh [ˈparˠaj] or Eilean Bharraigh [ˈelan ˈvarˠaj]; Barra) is an island in the Outer Hebrides, Scotland, and the second southernmost inhabited island there, after the adjacent island of Vatersay to which it is connected by the Vatersay Causeway.

-In 2011, the population was 1,174.
-Gaelic is widely spoken, and at the 2011 Census, there were 761 Gaelic speakers (62% of the population).
+In 2022, the population was 1,209, an increase of 35 since the 2011 census.
+English and Gaelic are widely spoken, and at the 2011 Census, there were 761 Gaelic speakers (62% of the population, falling from 76% in the 1991 census).
+Barra's airport is claimed to be the only one in the world to have regular scheduled flights landing on a beach.